Strong Connectivity in Directed Graphs under Failures, with Application: Abstract

 \section{Abstract}

-In this paper, we investigate some basic problems related to the strong connectivity and to the $2$-connectivity of a directed graph, by considering the effect of edge and vertex deletions on its strongly connected components.
-Let $G$ be a directed graph with $m$ edges and $n$ vertices.
-We present a collection of $O(n)$-space data structures that, after $O(m+n)$-time preprocessing can accomplish the following tasks: \begin{itemize} \item Report in $O(n)$ worst-case time all the strongly connected components obtained after deleting a single edge (resp., a single vertex) in $G$. \item Compute the total number of strongly connected components obtained after deleting a single edge (resp., vertex) in total worst-case $O(n)$ time \emph{for all edges} (resp., \emph{for all vertices}). \item Compute the size of the largest and of the smallest strongly connected components obtained after deleting a single edge (resp., vertex) in total worst-case $O(n)$ time \emph{for all edges} (resp., \emph{for all vertices}). \end{itemize}
+In this paper, we investigate some basic connectivity problems in directed graphs (digraphs).
+Let $G$ be a digraph with $m$ edges and $n$ vertices, and let $G\setminus e$ (resp., $G\setminus v$) be the digraph obtained after deleting edge $e$ (resp., vertex $v$) from $G$.
+As a first result, we show how to compute in $O(m+n)$ worst-case time: \begin{itemize} \item The total number of strongly connected components in $G\setminus e$ (resp., $G\setminus v$), \emph{for all edges $e$} (resp., \emph{for all vertices $v$}) in $G$. \item The size of the largest and of the smallest strongly connected components in $G\setminus e$ (resp., $G\setminus v$), \emph{for all edges $e$} (resp., \emph{for all vertices $v$}) in $G$. \end{itemize}

-All our bounds are tight.
-After the same $O(m+n)$-time preprocessing, we can also build an $O(n)$-space data structure that can answer in asymptotically optimal time the following basic $2$-edge and $2$-vertex connectivity queries on directed graphs: \begin{itemize} \item Test whether an edge or a vertex separates two query vertices in $O(1)$ worst-case time. \item Report all edges or all vertices that separate two query vertices in optimal worst-case time.
-If there are $k>0$ separating edges (resp., separating vertices), then the time is $O(k)$ in the worst case.
-If there are no separating edges (resp., separating vertices), then the time is $O(1)$ in the worst case. \end{itemize} With the help of our data structures we can design efficient algorithms for several other strong connectivity problems on directed graphs.
-All our data structures are based on a uniform approach: in particular, we develop a common algorithmic framework, which hinges on new properties of the strongly connected components of a directed graph and on a novel combination of known graph theoretical concepts, such as dominance relations and loop nesting forests.
+Let $G$ be strongly connected.
+We say that edge $e$ (resp., vertex $v$) separates two vertices $x$ and $y$, if $x$ and $y$ are no longer strongly connected in $G\setminus e$ (resp., $G\setminus v$).
+As a second set of results, we show how to build in $O(m+n)$ time $O(n)$-space data structures that can answer in optimal time the following basic connectivity queries on digraphs: \begin{itemize} \item Report in $O(n)$ worst-case time all the strongly connected components of $G\setminus e$ (resp., $G\setminus v$), for a query edge $e$ (resp., vertex $v$). \item Test whether an edge or a vertex separates two query vertices in $O(1)$ worst-case time. \item Report all edges (resp., vertices) that separate two query vertices in optimal worst-case time, i.e., in time $O(k)$, where $k$ is the number of separating edges (resp., separating vertices).
+(For $k=0$, the time is $O(1)$). \end{itemize} All our bounds are tight and are obtained with a common algorithmic framework, based on a novel compact representation of the decompositions induced by the $1$-connectivity (i.e., $1$-edge and $1$-vertex) cuts in digraphs, which might be of independent interest.
+With the help of our data structures we can design efficient algorithms for several other connectivity problems on digraphs and we can also obtain in linear time a strongly connected spanning subgraph of $G$ with $O(n)$ edges that maintains the $1$-connectivity cuts of $G$ and the decompositions induced by those cuts.